tully-t/Xeno/Kvantum/README.md

 ### Xeno-Opaque

-To set Xeno-Opaque for specific apps, use the dropdown in Kvantum Manager -> Application Themes to select Xeno-Opaque, and then list apps by their executable name without spaces like: `audacious,spectacle,plasma-systemmonitor`
+To set Xeno-Opaque for specific apps, use the dropdown in Kvantum Manager -> Application Themes to select Xeno-Opaque, and then list apps by their executable name without spaces like: `audacious,spectacle,plasma-systemmonitor,systemsettings`

 ## Customization